dsmsuite/dsmsuite.github.io/user_guide.md

 # The DSI file format

 Each analyzer must export its results to DSI file.
-To ensure that the DSM builder can only import this file, it must conform the DSI file XSD schema below:
+To ensure that the DSM builder can import this file, it must conform the DSI file XSD schema below:

 ![DSI XSD Schema](https://dsmsuite.github.io/assets/img/user_manual/xsd_schema.png "DSI XSD Schema")